weimingtom/onscripter-jh-trimui-smart-pro/README.md

 * see ONScripter.cpp, void ONScripter::warpMouse(int x, int y)

 ## No sound Bug
-* (only trim brick tested) If use cn test suite, press L1 fast forward, it will no sound (but retroarch no this problem)
+* (only trimui brick tested) If use cn test suite, press L1 fast forward, it will no sound (but retroarch no this problem)